Not All Green Tea is Created Equal…

 How to Steep

-We advise against the use of tap water as well as purified water.
+We advise against using tap water or purified water.

 Bag contains 60 grams.
-If 4 grams used a day, this should last you approximately 15 days.
+If using 4 grams per day, a bag should last you approximately 15 days.

 Sourced from Jin Zai county, Anhui province, China.

 * These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure or prevent any disease.